-As at June 30, 2021, the Company had working capital of \$26,303,000 (December 31, 2020 - \$9,201,000).
+As at March 31, 2022, the Company had working capital of \$23,826,000 (December 31, 2021 - \$33,956,000).
 The Company has no history of revenues from its operating activities.
 The Company is not in commercial production on any of its mineral properties and accordingly does not generate cash from operations.
-During the six months ended June 30, 2021, the Company had negative cash flow from operating activities.
-The Company anticipates it will have negative cash flow from operating activities in future periods for the foreseeable future.
+During the three months ended March 31, 2022, the Company had negative cash flow from operating activities.
+The Company anticipates it will have negative cash flow from operating activities.

-The Company has, in the past and during the year ended December 31, 2020, financed its activities by raising capital through issuances of new shares, other means such as the Silver Stream upfront proceeds and/or sales of its investments in other companies.
-In addition to adjusting spending, disposing of assets and seeking other non-equity sources of financing, the Company remains reliant on equity markets for raising capital until it can generate positive cash flow from operations to finance its exploration and development programs.
+Since the year ended December 31, 2020, the Company has financed its activities through means such as the Silver Stream upfront proceeds and/or sales of its investments in other companies.
+In addition to adjusting spending, disposing of assets and seeking other non-equity sources of financing, the Company remains reliant on equity markets for raising capital through the issuance of new shares until it can generate positive cash flow from operations to finance its exploration and development programs.